 2016A transit of Mercury across the Sun occurs, visible from Africa, the Americas, Europe, and most of Asia.

-PHOTOS TOP TO BOTTOM: England's Crown Jewels; John Brown; Buffalo Bill Cody's Wild West Show; Frank Chacksfield; Mike Wallace; Glenda Jackson; Tommy Roe; Candice Bergen; Alley Mills; "The Pill"; Dusty Springfield; the Zapple logo; From Here to Eternity by James Jones; Herschel Bernardi; Alan King; and Vidal Sassoon.
+PHOTOS TOP TO BOTTOM: England's Crown Jewels; John Brown; Buffalo Bill Cody's Wild West Show; Frank Chacksfield; Mike Wallace; Glenda Jackson; Tommy Roe; Candice Bergen; Alley Mills; "The Pill"; Dusty Springfield; the Zapple logo; From Here to Eternity by James Jones; Herschel Bernardi; Alan King; Vidal Sassoon; and Abby Lee Miller.